;

 Top banks

-The financial landscape in Israel is robust, with several prominent banks providing a wide range of services.
-Here are some of the notable banks in Israel:
+The financial landscape in Israel is robust, with several prominent banks in Israel providing a wide range of banking services, including retail banking, corporate finance, digital banking, and investment solutions.
+Here are some of the notable Israeli banks:

 Bank Hapoalim